-There is an estimated total of \$74 million capital expenditure in the next 50 years.
-Of these:
+There is an estimated total of \$385 million capital expenditure in the next 50 years.
+Of this:

-- Around 5% (\$4M) will be related to expenditure in order to meet growth or additional future demand, such as purchase of new wheelie bins - Around 62% (\$46M) will be capital expenditure for levels of service upgrade.
-These include cell construction, other landfill and transfer station site works, landfill capping and landfill aftercare and construction of a new landfill - Around 32% (\$24M) will be renewals expenditure for replacement of aged assets to maintain the levels of service.
+- Around 2% (\$9M) relates to expenditure in order to meet growth or additional future demand. - Around 24% (\$93M) is capital expenditure for levels of service.
+These include upgrading of treatment facilities and processes in order to meet the Drinking Water Standards for New Zealand. - Around 74% (\$285M) is renewals expenditure for replacement of aged assets.
+Fifty percent of the renewals expenditure relates to reticulation renewals throughout the district.
+Major plant/ facilities renewals are identified for a number of water supplies.

-Over the next 10 years, capital expenditure for waste minimisation infrastructure will total around \$18M.
-Operating expenditure associated with this will total around \$87M.
+Over the next 10 years, capital expenditure for water supply infrastructure will total around \$125M.
+Operating expenditure associated with this will total around \$32M.